 9. English language proficiency

 All applicants must provide proof of English language proficiency to be eligible for admission.
 Proof of English language proficiency can be demonstrated by:

 - Receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction.
 The degree does not have to be earned by the time of application but will need to be conferred by the start of the semester to which the applicant is applying.
 Please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit either a TOEFL or IELTS score report unless the primary language of instruction at their institution is English.

 - TOEFL: Submit an official Test of English as a Foreign Language score report of 600 (paper-based test) or 250 (computer-based tests) or 100 (iBT test).

 - IELTS: Submit an official International English Language Testing System (IELTS) Academic Module score report with a minimum score of 7.5.

 - International applicants: Please see the Graduate School’s Admissions Information and Information for International Applicants for more complete information.
 Georgetown’s Educational Testing Service (ETS) test code number is 5244.

 10. Eligibility for internal funding: Unfortunately, the Linguistics Department does not offer merit-based tuition scholarships or Teaching Assistantships to Master’s students.

 Contacting the Department

-If you have questions about how to shape your application or if the program is a good fit for you, please contact MLC Director, Dr. Alexandra Johnston.
+If you have questions about how to shape your application or if the program is a good fit for you, please contact Director, Master’s Programs & Career Management, Dr. Alexandra Johnston.